ChaosHour/code-this/README.md

 - A var yml file to store your passwords. example:  mysql_repl_pass and mysql_root_pass.

 ```
-*Note:* there is a problem with the Ansible mysql_replication.py extras
+*Note:* There is a problem with the error handling in the Ansible mysql_replication.py extras
-module, that you have to change the way it works with MySQL passwords from
+module.
+In order to use the mysql_replication module, you have to change the way it works with MySQL passwords from
 a script, from the command line.